betcode-org/betfair/README.md

 trading.login()
 ```

-or the following for interactive login (no certs)
+or the following for interactive login with no certs (not as secure)

 ```python
 import betfairlightweight